lorint/brick/README.md

 After successful file generation, the `schema_migrations` table is updated to have appropriate numerical `version` entries, one for each file which was generated.
 This is so that after generating, you don't end up seeing the "Migrations are pending" error later.

 ## Issues
 ---
-If you are using Rails 6.0 or Rails 6.1 and see:

-    uninitialized constant _______

-(Where _______ is the name of some model or controller class you're hoping to reference) then in your application.rb file, make sure this configuration setting is in place:

-    config.autoloader = :classic

----
 If you see an error such as this (note the square brackets around the multiple listed keys specialofferid and productid represented):